Desmond Connell: Pope Benedict XVI

 Connell was one of the cardinal electors who participated in the 2005 papal conclave that selected Pope Benedict XVI.
 He had been a supporter of the Holy Office's declaration Dominus Iesus in 2000, applauding its opposition to relativism.

 Handling of sexual abuse cases

 In 1996, Connell refused to help Marie Collins, a victim of Paul McGennis and did not pass on what he knew to her or to the police.
 He apologised six years later, in April 2002.
-In October 2002, a RTÉ Prime Time program was broadcast detailing cases of sexual abuse among the clergy within the Dublin diocese.
-Connell's failure to address the abuse adequate would come under intense criticism.
+In October 2002, a RTÉ Prime Time programme was broadcast detailing cases of sexual abuse among the clergy within the Dublin diocese.
+Connell's failure to address the abuse adequately would come under intense criticism.